 One or more recall items are ready for repair.
 Please click the Find A Dealer button below to schedule your service at a dealer near you.

 There are no open Safety Recalls or Service Campaigns for this vehicle.

 An error occurred during your request...
 You can refresh this page to retry.
 We apologize for any inconvenience.

 Toyota has initiated Safety Recalls for certain Toyota and Lexus vehicles equipped with Takata Front Passenger Airbag Inflators and one Toyota model equipped with a Takata Driver's Airbag Inflator.
 The subject vehicles are equipped with Takata airbag inflators which utilize a propellant that may degrade over time, after experiencing long term exposure to environmental moisture and fluctuating high temperatures.
 In some cases, inflators may also have certain manufacturing defects that enable moisture intrusion and propellant degradation.
 Inflator propellant degradation is accelerated in warmer climates with high absolute humidity.
 Propellant degradation creates excessive internal pressure when the airbag is deployed and can cause the inflator to rupture.
 In the event of an inflator rupture, metal fragments could pass through the airbag cushion material, striking the vehicle occupants and may result in serious injury or death.

-To understand if your vehicle is currently involved in these recalls, please use the convenient Safety Recall VIN Lookup Tool.
+To understand if your vehicle is currently involved in these recalls, please use the convenient Safety Recall Lookup Tool above.
 Follow the instructions for your vehicle as listed.
 If your vehicle does not currently indicate any open Safety Recalls, please return to this site or your dealer at least every three months to confirm the Safety Recall status for your vehicle.

 Toyota and Lexus passenger inflator recalls now also include 2008 model year Corolla/Corolla Matrix and 2008-2010 model year Lexus SC 430 vehicles.